khm/DWF-Documentation/JSON-file-format-v4.md

-# DRAFT - CVE JSON File Format 4.0
+# DRAFT - CVE ID JSON File Format 4.0

-This describes the CVE JSON format version 4.0, this file format primarily covers CVE but also CVE Mentors and CNAs
+This describes the CVE ID JSON format version 4.0, this file format primarily covers CVE ID but also CVE Mentors and CNAs

 CVE_* is a reserved keyword.
-Essentially every CVE file is a JSON Object that contains more top level objects which in turn contain objects/arrays/booleans/etc. We have some required top level objects: CVE_data_type (what is this file?), CVE_data_format (who’s format is it in?) and CVE_data_version (what version of the data format is this?) for all types.
+Essentially every CVE ID file is a JSON Object that contains more top level objects which in turn contain objects/arrays/booleans/etc. We have some required top level objects: CVE_data_type (what is this file?), CVE_data_format (who’s format is it in?) and CVE_data_version (what version of the data format is this?) for all types.

 CVE_* keywords are officially documented (this document), if you see one that isn’t here then it’s not an official keyword, and you can ignore it.
 To add/modify/suggest changes to CVE_* keywords and their data structures please do X (issue in GitHub?
 TBD) so that we can consider it.

-# CVE JSON root level object
+# CVE ID JSON root level object

-The CVE JSON format is comprised of a number of strings (CVE_data_type, CVE_data_format, CVE_data_version) and then a variety of top level objects, referred to as "containers" that can in turn contain more container objects, strings, lists of data and so on.
+The CVE ID JSON format is comprised of a number of strings (CVE_data_type, CVE_data_format, CVE_data_version) and then a variety of top level objects, referred to as "containers" that can in turn contain more container objects, strings, lists of data and so on.
 Essentially the "root" object is just a JSON object "{}".

 # CVE JSON string items

-There are several special string values that can exist at the root level of the CVE JSON data, and one special one, the CVE_data_version, which can exist in the root or within any container.
+There are several special string values that can exist at the root level of the CVE ID JSON data, and one special one, the CVE_data_version, which can exist in the root or within any container.

 ## CVE_data_type

 This string identifies what kind of data is held in this JSON file.
 This is mandatory and designed to prevent problems with attempting to detect what kind of file this is.
 Valid values for this string are CVE, CNA, CVEMENTOR.

 Mandatory in: root level

 Optional in: none

 ## CVE_data_format